Page loading ... Please wait.

 Cranberry Nut Tarts Recipe

-Now, there are many types of pastry crusts but Maury Rubin suggests that we use a P?e Sucr? which has a buttery rich flavor and crisp, yet tender, texture which goes perfectly with the sweet filling.
-We do need to partially bake the tarts shells to ensure that the crusts stay firm even after the baked tarts have been stored for a few days.
+Now, there are many types of pastry crusts but Maury Rubin suggests that we use a Sweet Pastry Crust which has a buttery rich flavor and crisp, yet tender, texture which goes perfectly with the sweet filling.
+We do need to partially bake the tarts shells which ensures that the crusts stay firm even after the baked tarts have been stored for a few days.
 Maury Rubin also gives us a handy trick so we do not have to line and fill the tart shells with beans for pre-baking.
 That is, he tells us to simply place the unbaked tart shells in the freezer, not the refrigerator, for half an hour and this will prevent the shells from puffing up during baking.
+A great little trick.

-The tricky part of this recipe is the caramel.
+The hard part of this recipe is the caramel.
 To ensure success use a large deep skillet as there will be some splattering when you add the cream to the melted sugar.
 And don't worry if some pieces of hard caramel form when you add the cream.
 This is normal so just whisk and cook the caramel until these pieces have melted back into the cream.
 If you find some hard pieces do not completely melt then simply strain the caramel to remove any lumps.
-These tarts do store very well but I find it best to store them in the refrigerator and then bring them to room temperature before serving.

-Have ready 8 - 4 inch (10 cm) tart pans or one 9 inch (23 cm) tart pan with a removable bottom.
+Have ready 8 - 4 inch (10 cm) tart pans.
 Divide the pastry into 8 pieces and then, on a lightly floured surface, roll out each piece of pastry to fit the tart pans.
 To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards to get uniform thickness).
 To make sure it is the right size, take your tart pan, flip it over, and place it on the rolled out pastry.
 The pastry should be about an inch larger than pan.

-When the pastry is rolled to the desired size, lightly roll pastry around your rolling pin, dusting off any excess flour as you roll.
-Unroll onto top of tart pan.
+When the pastry is rolled to the desired size, place on top of the tart pan.
 Never pull the pastry or you will get shrinkage (shrinkage is caused by too much pulling of the pastry when placing it in the pan).
-Gently lay in pan and with a small floured piece of pastry, lightly press the pastry into the bottom and up the sides of the pan.
+Gently lay in pan and lightly press the pastry onto the bottom and up the sides of the pan.
 Roll your rolling pin over the top of the pan to get rid of excess pastry.
-With a thumb up movement, again press dough into pan.
 Cover and freeze for about 30 minutes to chill the butter and to rest the gluten.

 Preheat oven to 375 degrees F (190 degrees C) and place rack in the center of the oven.
 Place the 8 unbaked tart shells on a baking sheet and bake for 10 - 15 minutes or until the crust is dry and a light golden brown.
 If the bottoms of the pastry shells puff up during baking, just lightly press the pastry back into shape.
 Remove from oven and place on a wire rack to cool.